Houston Hogg: Legacy

 Houston Hogg is a key player among those who helped break the color barrier in the Southeastern Conference.
 Throughout his time at Kentucky, he embraced his individuality and looked past the unwelcoming political atmosphere that surrounded him.
 For those that knew Hogg, they recognized him for his optimistic attitude towards the many burdens he carried on his back throughout his athletic career.
 He carried himself with grace, and allowed his passion for football to drive away any negativity or criticism.
 He accounted on multiple occasions, the prejudice he experienced within his own teammates and the blatant acts of disrespect towards him from opposing teams.

 Hogg was never a quitter.
-In fact, he decided to leave Lexington once his football career came to an end and returned back to his hometown in Owensboro, Kentucky.
+In fact, he decided to leave Lexington once his football career came to an end and returned to his hometown in Owensboro, Kentucky.
 For almost 15 years, Hogg decided not to return to the University of Kentucky.
-He then later on re-established his relationship with the University, and became an active member of the University of Kentucky K-Club.
+He then later on re-established his relationship with the university, and became an active member of the University of Kentucky K-Club.

 In 2019, the University of Kentucky football team, recognized Hogg as its honorary captain for the 2019 season opener.
 Those in the stadium and watching the game from home paid tribute to his legacy, and recognized him for his role on the field and lasting impact made on those who knew him.